 If you’re confused, just go for a managed hosting solution and let someone else handle it for you.

 This is just the beginning.
-As WordPress continues to evolve, so will the hackers and their attempts to infiltrate your site and chuck you out.
+As the web continues to evolve, so will the hackers and their attempts to infiltrate your site and chuck you out.
 Stay one step ahead by learning more about your friendly CMS and keeping up with updates and your stay on top of WordPress security - this will for sure ensure you prevent website hacking.